serjoscha87/cockpit_GROUPS/README.md

 **Changelog**

+_Feb 2019:_
+  - Now there is a "MongoDB Patch" branch (https://github.com/serjoscha87/cockpit_GROUPS/tree/mongodb-patch).
+Thanks to panosru.

 _Sep 2018:_
   - when configuring ACLs the groups available will be shrinked to a smaller and less space using layout
   - added singleton to group ACL config mask